 And in the beginning, he plied the streets of small towns, the avenues of New York and boulevards of LA as an actor with credits in theatre, film, TV and radio: the ultimate small brand experience.
 Create, market, sell, deliver, service and repeat.
 To succeed, to just survive, you have to master process - whether your technique, your marketing, or your street time - while carrying the wing of a butterfly wrapped in the hide of a rhinoceros through a battlefield of broken dreams.

 Throughout, he developed a life long love of Scotch and American whiskies and as such he is in demand as a lecturer on both subjects.
-Argueably the longest running, continuous whiskey class in the US, Robin created the popular “Whiskey Smackdown” series at the renowned Astor Center in New York in 2009.
+Now in its 10th year, he created and teaches the longest running, continuous whiskey class in the US, the popular “Whiskey Smackdown” series at the renowned Astor Center in New York since 2009.
 He has lectured at the Culinary Institute of America (CIA), French Culinary Institute, Institute of Culinary Excellence (ICE), Brooklyn Wine Exchange and The Flatiron Room; Tales of the Cocktail and various USBG chapters across the country.
 Robin has lectured on various sales and marketing topics for American Distilling Institute and American Craft Spirits Association.

 In October 2019, Robin’s first book will be released: